-Conventional The Multikey (stra
+Conventional Multikey

 The encryption keys can be tied (strapped), on a one-per-channel basis, through Customer Programming Software.
 In addition, you can have operator-selectable keys, operator-selectable keysets, and operator-selectable key erasure.
 If talkgroups are enabled in conventional, then the encryption keys are strapped to the talkgroups.